- Home

 Register for an energy efficiency program

-You can try to reduce your power and water bills by changing how and when you use energy.
-Some states and territories offer free energy and water efficiency assessments to help customers find ways to reduce their usage.
-They may also assist with energy-saving or water-saving repairs and alterations, such as offering a reduced fee for a plumber to fix your leaking taps.
+Changing how you use energy may reduce your bills.
+Some states and territories offer free energy and water efficiency assessments to help customers find ways to use less energy and water.
+They may also help with energy-saving or water-saving repairs and alterations, such as offering a reduced fee for a plumber to fix your leaking taps.

 George